GeethanjaliM25/Mobile-Price-Prediction/README.md

 - Streamlit Dashboard Demonstration

 It clearly demonstrates the complete machine learning workflow from **data preprocessing → model training → prediction → visualization**.
+## 🔧 Customization

+You can modify:
+- Machine learning model selection
+- Feature inputs from the sidebar
+- Dataset used for training and testing
+- Visualization components (charts, probabilities)
+## 🚀 Future Enhancements

+- Model accuracy comparison
+- Feature importance visualization
+- Confusion matrix and performance metrics
+- Online deployment using Streamlit Cloud
+- Authentication-based dashboard
+## 📜 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project for educational purposes.
+## 👩‍💻 Author

+**Geethanjali M**
+B.E Student | Machine Learning Enthusiast